Two friends enjoying beers at a table

 When Booze Hijacks the Brain

-Before we dig deeper into whether you should argue with a drunk person, it's helpful to understand what happens in the brain of someone under the influence.
+Before we dig deeper into whether you should argue with a drunk person, it's helpful to understand what happens in the brain of someone under the influence and how those shifts lead to anger.

 Communication Glitch